Imitater967/CoreRendering/docs/tutorial-for-unity.md

 ### Unrecongnized Shader

-If you wrote a shader, but Terasology doesn't recognize it, you are probablly forget to create a material.
+If you wrote a shader, but Terasology doesn't recognize it, you probably forgot to create a material.

 1. create a material called "id.mat".